breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 (λ var.expr) val → (expr[var → val])
 ```

-For example, applying the above rule to the expression `(λy.y z) 1` yields `(λy.1 z)`.
+For example, applying the above rule to the expression `(λy.y z) a` yields `a z`.
 With this seemingly trivial addition, our language is now powerful enough to encode any computable function!
 Known as the pure λ-calculus, this system is equivalent to an idealized computer with infinite memory.

 While grammatically compact, computation in the λ-calculus is not particularly terse.
 In order to perform any computation, we will need a way to encode values.
 For example, we can encode the boolean algebra like so: